pmanolak/docs/en/controllers/components.rst

         ...
     }

-By stopping the event you let CakePHP know that you don't want any other component callbacks to run, and that the controller should not handle the action any further.
+By setting a redirect as event result you let CakePHP know that you don't want any other component callbacks to run, and that the controller should not handle the action any further.
 As of 4.1.0 you can raise a ``RedirectException`` to signal a redirect::